iterative/dvc.org/content/docs/start/model-management/model-cicd.md

     tags:
       - '*'
 jobs:
-  # This job parses the git tag with the GTO GitHub Action to identify model registry actions
+  # This job parses the git tag with the GTO GitHub Action to identify model registry actions.
+You can most likely copy this job and what precedes it verbatim into your own workflow
   parse:
     runs-on: ubuntu-latest
     steps: